AMacro/WaypointQueue/README.md

 1. Download the latest release
 2. Open UMM Installer and make sure you have Railroader selected
 3. Click the Mods tab
-4. Drag and drop the `WaypointQueue.zip` file into UMM
+4. Drag and drop the `WaypointQueue_versionNumber.zip` file into UMM
 5. Start up the game